Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: Collider analysis

 \end{enumerate}

-The Johns Hopkins top tagger mentioned above, iteratively de-clusters a C-A clustered jet to identify the substructure inside a fat jet of radius $R$.
-The J-H top tagging algorithm requires the specification of the following additional parameters: the fraction of the jet $p_{_T}$ carried by a sub-jet and the Manhattan distance (defined as $|\Delta \eta| + |\Delta \phi|$) between two sub-jets to satisfy minimum values, $\delta_p$ and $\delta_r$, respectively to be considered as hard and resolved.
+The Johns Hopkins top tagger mentioned above, iterativelypr{declusters} a C-A clustered jet to identify the substructure inside a fat jet of radius $R$.
+The J-H top tagging algorithm requires the specification of the following additional parameters: the fraction of the jet $p_{_T}$ carried by a {subjet} and the Manhattan distance (defined as $|\Delta \eta| + |\Delta \phi|$) between two {subjets} to satisfy minimum values, $\delta_p$ and $\delta_r$, respectively to be considered as hard and resolved.
 We tabulate, in Table~\ref{table:delrvalues}, the values of $R$, $\delta_p$ and $\delta_r$ for different total transverse momentum of an event \cite{Verma:2022nyd}.

-A key motivation for choosing the J-H top tagger is to allow a qualitative comparison with the methodology adopted in Ref.~\cite{Verma:2022nyd}, where a similar approach was used for boosted top tagging with a total $E_T$-dependent jet clustering radius. {While more recent neural networks methods, such as ResNeXt-inspired convolutional networks~\cite{Kasieczka:2019dbj} or ParticleNet~\cite{Qu:2019gqs} architectures that treat jets as point clouds, have demonstrated improved performance in capturing intricate jet substructure, we refrain from introducing an additional ML-based tagger here.
+A key motivation for choosing the J-H top tagger is to allow a qualitative comparison with the methodology adopted in Ref.~\cite{Verma:2022nyd}, where a similar approach was used for boosted top tagging with a total $E_T$-dependent jet clustering radius. {While more recent neural networks methods, such as ResNeXt-inspired convolutional networks~\cite{Kasieczka:2019dbj} and ParticleNet~\cite{Qu:2019gqs} architectures that treat jets as point clouds, have demonstrated improved performance in capturing intricate jet substructure, we refrain from introducing an additional ML-based tagger here.
 Since our work already implements a HDNN-based tagging algorithm for dark photon jets, we adopt the J-H top tagger for boosted top tagging in order to keep the analysis tractable.} This choice also facilitates a direct comparison between the present analysis and that of Ref.~\cite{Verma:2022nyd}, allowing us to validate that the same reconstruction strategy remains effective.

 In Table~\ref{table:sig_b4_kin_cuts}, we summarize the effect of basic cut, {\it i.e.}~requiring {\it at least two} central jets (defined with $p_{_T}>20$ GeV and $|\eta|<2.5$), no isolated leptons and $H_T > 500$ GeV, followed by requirement of tagging {\it at least one} dark photon jet out of jets having $p_{_T}>200$ GeV and {\it at least one} tagged top quark in an event for the signal process.